bodek5/ThinkPad-T470s-OpenCore-configuration/README.md

 If you run Tahoe on T470s, you need to know that speakers, camera, microphone and bluetooth do not work unless you patch them yourself, the battery will be drained and the performance will be weaker, after an hour of running Tahoe, the laptop will speed up a bit and animations will stop stuttering because indexing will finish, but the overall performance and battery are much worse than Sequoia because of the liquid glass.
 On my T470s fans always on..., also wi-fi looks like be slower.

 ## Working versions:
-* Monterey - Working bluetooth, Wi-fi, speakers and other!
+* Monterey - Working Wi-fi, speakers and other!
-* Ventura - Working bluetooth, Wifi speakers and other!
+* Ventura - Working Wifi speakers and other!
 * Sequoia - Working Wi-fi, speakers and other!
-I trying to fix bluetooth.
 * Tahoe - Working Wi-fi, full working sleep option, not working cam,mic,speakers,bt, wifi slower.

 ## Untested: